-If the EPO notes that in respect of one or more of the designated Contracting States the content of an earlier European patent application forms part of the state of the art pursuant to Art.
-54(3), two situations could arise:
+If the EPO notes that in respect of one or more of the designated contracting states the content of an earlier European patent application forms part of the state of the art pursuant to Art.
+54(3)

-the filing date of the application or patent under examination is before the date of entry into force of the EPC 2000.
+the application under examination was pending at the date of entry into force of the EPC 2000 (13 December 2007), or the patent under examination had already been granted at that date.
 Art.
 54(4) EPC 1973

 no longer exists.

 In opposition proceedings, Rule 80 applies to amendments occasioned by state of the art according to Art.
 54(3) EPC 1973 and Art.
 54(4) EPC 1973.